peterkeep/Calc1Notes/planning-documents/outline.md

 ### L'Hopital's Rule

+- 0/0, infinity/infinity
+- exponential stuff is important

 ### Newton's Method

 - what about secant method?
+- can I include some calculators or something?
+- accuracy discussion

 ## Unit 4: Antiderivatives and Integrals

 ### Antiderivatives

+- constant comes from MVT
+- graphical interpretation

 ### Indefinite Integrals

+- purely notational changes
+- dx interpretation

 ### Definite Integrals

+- purely definition and properties
+- can we use some geometry

 ### Riemann Sums

+- Left, Right approximations
+- closed forms of some sums
+  - Gauss sum, etc.
+- limit of sum

 ### Fundamental Theorem of Calculus

+- essentially this is all the proof
+- average height of function

 ### Substitution

+- show lots of types:
+  - basic
+  - fixing coefficients
+  - turn around
+  - clever ones
+  - multiple rounds of substitution